brandtbucher/cpython/Doc/reference/datamodel.rst

-      that are referenced by nested functions; :attr:`co_freevars` is a tuple containing the names of free variables; :attr:`co_code` is a string representing the sequence of bytecode instructions; :attr:`co_consts` is a tuple containing the literals used by the bytecode; :attr:`co_names` is a tuple containing the names used by the bytecode; :attr:`co_filename` is the filename from which the code was compiled; :attr:`co_firstlineno` is the first line number of the function; :attr:`co_lnotab` is a string encoding the mapping from bytecode offsets to line numbers (for details
+      that are referenced by nested functions; :attr:`co_freevars` is a tuple containing the names of free variables; :attr:`co_code` is a string representing the sequence of bytecode instructions; :attr:`co_consts` is a tuple containing the literals used by the bytecode; :attr:`co_filename` is the filename from which the code was compiled; :attr:`co_firstlineno` is the first line number of the function; :attr:`co_lnotab` is a string encoding the mapping from bytecode offsets to line numbers (for details